colorfulscoop/convmodel/README.md

 ![](https://github.com/colorfulscoop/convmodel/workflows/unittest/badge.svg)

-**convmodel** provides features to support your Conversational AI models 😉.
+**convmodel** provides a simple wrapper of [transformers](https://github.com/huggingface/transformers) to train and use a conversation model based on GPT2 :wink:.

 ## Install